 However, as the concept of “team building” grows in popularity, many teams can over complicate it.
 We’re going to give you all the ins-and-outs so you can stay focused on what’s most important and take full advantage of the benefits of team building.
-In this Team Building Hub, we’ve leveraged the insights of industry experts in employee culture and team building so that we can provide you with definitive resources to help your team grow together, become more efficient, and improve your company’s bottom line.
+Within Team Building Hub, we’ve leveraged the insights of industry experts in employee culture and team building so that we can provide you with definitive resources to help your team grow together, become more efficient, and improve your company’s bottom line

 What Is Team Building?

 It might seem simple enough but team building is a broad concept with a lot of different applications.
 “Team building” encompasses everything from 5-minute standup meetings to 75 minute events or week-long, off-site retreats.

 For the by-the-book definition let’s turn to Oxford Languages.
 Team building is “the action or process of causing a group of people to work together effectively as a team, especially by means of activities and events designed to increase motivation and promote cooperation.”

 Not clicking?
 Yeah, that didn’t make a lot of sense to us either.
 Let’s break that down!